JWatkins28/Book-Search-Engine/README.md

 ## **Usage**

-This product is free to use and can be modified as you see fit.
+This product is free to use and can be used to store a list of your favorite books or books you'd like to read!

 If you want to contribute to this project directly, take a look at the [Contributing](#contributing) section.

 ---